etare8/fission-reactor-physics/README.md

 # Fission Reactor Physics Course

-In this folder I collected some Homework Projects and Exercises carried out during the Fission Reactor Physiscs Course that I followed during my *Master Degree in Nuclear Engineering* at *Politecnico di Milano* (PoliMi).
+In this folder I collected some Homework Projects and Exercises carried out during the Fission Reactor Physics Course that I followed during my *Master Degree in Nuclear Engineering* at *Politecnico di Milano* (PoliMi).

 ## Topics of the Course:
 * Nuclear Power Generation